WildernessLabs/Netduino.Foundation/docs/API/LEDs/Led/index.md

 # Example

-The following example shows how to turn on and off the LED using the `IsOn` property, and uses a `StartBlink(onDuration, offDuration)` method to make the LED blink staying on for 500ms (0.5s) and off for 1000ms (1s):
+The following example shows how to turn on and off the LED using the `IsOn` property, and uses a `StartBlink(onDuration, offDuration)` API method to make the LED blink staying on for 500ms (0.5s) and off for 1000ms (1s):

 ## Code